diiStephen/mini-regex/README.md

 # mini-regex

-A highly optimized implementation of regular expressions.
+A highly optimized implementation of true regular expressions.